 Positioning Solar Panels to Optimize Solar Panel Efficiency Ratings

 The position of solar panels determines their potential.
 For example, a north-facing panel will not produce the same electricity as a south-facing panel in the northern hemisphere.
-For residential PV systems, installation companies are well-versed in optimizing output with correct positioning.
+Installation companies are well-versed in optimizing output with correct positioning for residential PV systems.

 Don’t Lose Your Datasheets.

 Solar panel data sheets contain more information than the peak power rating.
 Each panel also has an efficiency rating.
-This is the ability of the solar panel to convert sunlight into useable energy.
+This is the ability of the solar panel to convert sunlight into usable energy.

 The average rating on most solar panels ranges from 15 to 18 percent.
-This means that approximately 15 to 18 percent of the sunlight converts to the energy that reaches the panel.
+This means approximately 15 to 18 percent of the sunlight converts to the energy reaching the panel.